 Introduced in 2015, the latest version of this protocol promotes a less intrusive authentication process to reduce the cart abandonment that was occurring during the original 3DS—when users were redirected to the issuing bank’s website to authenticate transactions.

 Now, merchants are required to send authentication data along with the payment card information to verify the authenticity of the transaction.
 This process occurs invisibly to the user and authenticates the payment—unless the issuer finds reason to question the legitimacy of the transaction.

 If suspicious behavior or an unknown device causes the transaction to be flagged, the user can now receive a text message or confirmation code via an app to verify his or her identity—rather than being redirected to a bank’s website to enter the password associated with the card.
 The result is a much less disruptive experience for the user.

 Integration of 3-D Secure and Other Strong Customer Authentication Protocols

 According to Article 97(1) of PSD2, SCA is required in instances where a customer “accesses its payment account online,” “initiates an electronic payment transaction,” or “carries out any action through a remote channel which may imply a risk of payment fraud or other abuses.”
 This includes nearly all forms of ecommerce, which means SCA is required for many entities doing business in the EU and European Economic Area (EEA).
 So if you have an ecommerce presence in the EU, you likely will need 3DS or a similar authentication technology.

 Because 3DS is often used to satisfy this compliance obligation, it’s essential for providers to support 3DS and other SCA techniques.
-TokenEx’s Cloud Security Platform can integrate with any SCA method as well as any third party or endpoint for maximum flexibility and compliance.
+TokenEx’s Cloud Security Platform offers a 3-D Secure solution and can integrate with virtually any third party or API endpoint for maximum flexibility and compliance.
 Learn more about our payment solutions and flexible integrations by contacting us.